A Short History of Phoenix, Arizona

 Post-World War II

 Technological advances continued to influence the economy as Phoenix became an industrial city.
-This was also the time things like air conditioners began to take effect.
-Citizens quickly found an affordable way to cool residential homes and make for an even better living experience.
+This was also the time when things like air conditioners became popular.
+Citizens quickly found an affordable way to cool homes for an even better living experience.
 It was also necessary, as temperatures in Phoenix skyrocket in the summertime.

-1973 was also a noteworthy year as the Central Arizona Project began construction.
-This project brought a stable water supply to Phoenix, making the city a better place to live.
+1973 was also a noteworthy year as the Central Arizona Project (CAP) began construction.
+This project began producing a stable water supply to Phoenix, making the city a better place to live.

 Car Traffic in Phoenix Arizona